rtealwitter/academic-kickstart/content/publication/ttr/index.md

 publication: "15th International Conference on the Foundations of Digital Games"
 publication_short: "FDG 2020"

 abstract: "In the board game Ticket to Ride, players race to claim routes and connect cities on a map of the U.S. In this work, we identify winning strategies for and potential improvements to Ticket to Ride by applying probabilistic and graph-theoretic concepts.
 We find that longer routes are overvalued, presenting a simple winning strategy for opportunistic players.
 The scoring scheme we propose---based on indicator random variables---prevents exploitation from this strategy and improves the competitive nature of the game.
 Using a variety of game data visualizations, we also investigate why players who connect particular pairs of cities  perform better than others.
-In addition, we build a statistical model from the effective resistance of the game’s underlying graph  structure to suggest how to choose the best pairs of cities."
+In addition, we build a statistical model from the effective resistance of the game’s underlying graph  structure to suggest how to choose the best pairs of cities.
+(* indicates that authors are ordered by contribution rather than alphabetically.)"

 # Summary.
 An optional shortened abstract.
 summary: "We identify winning strategies for and improvements to Ticket to Ride using graph-theoretic and probabilistic concepts."